Gitanjali1801/ICLR_detoxic_image/README.md

-This repository contains code and configuration for the paper titled **SPADE: SEMANTIC-PRESERVING ADAPTIVE DETOXIFICATION OF IMAGES** training and generating detoxified image variants using Sequential ControlNet, as part of our ICLR 2025 submission.
+This repository contains code and configuration for the paper titled **SPADE: SEMANTIC-PRESERVING ADAPTIVE DETOXIFICATION OF IMAGES** training and generating detoxified image variants using Sequential ControlNet, as part of our ARR January submission.

 ## 🔧 Setup